Toryan/portfolio-ryan-thomas/reports/correspondence.md

 **RL** The links on the README page all work except for the displays.

+The main image disappeared—possibly due to a version control conflict.
+Please make sure that the image is restored to the resources directory.

 I don’t see any data.
 I would have hoped that by now you would have been examining some data for graphing, even if a graph wasn’t ready.
 I can’t emphasize enough how important it is that you work ahead on acquiring